MicrosoftDocs/fabric-docs/docs/data-engineering/azure-fabric-diagnostic-emitters-azure-event-hub.md

 ### Step 1: Create an Azure Event Hubs Instance

-To collect diagnostic logs and metrics, you can use an existing Azure event hubs instance.
+To collect diagnostic logs and metrics, you can use an existing Azure Event Hubs instance.
 If you don't have one, you can [create an event hub](/azure/event-hubs/event-hubs-create).

 ### Step 2: Create a Fabric Environment Artifact with Apache Spark Configuration